JohanAanesen/CSAMS/docs/bredeNotes.md

 ```
 * Added functions for logging admin group events
 * Added functions for logging student group events
+* Changed `Activity` from `logs` from string to int, to easier deal with the current 42 different logging events.
+Also way easier to put in the .tmpl file this way.

 ### Wednesday - 24/04/19